Call Today! Free Immediate Response (818) 781-1570

 • Formal felony probation.

-It should be noted there are aggravating factors that may lead to addition legal penalties.
-These factors include your past criminal record including violence, any connection with gangs, whether you had intent to actually use the weapon, and if you didn't cooperate with police officers during your arrest.
+It should be noted that there are aggravating factors that may lead to addition legal penalties.
+These factors include your past criminal record, including violence, any connection with gangs, whether you had the intent actually to use the weapon, and whether you didn't cooperate with police officers during your arrest.

 You could also face an additional charge under California Penal Code Section 12022, personal use of a deadly weapon, if you actually used the dirk or dagger that was found concealed on your person at the time of your search or arrest.
 PC 12022 carries a sentence of one year if convicted.

-Finally, if you are not a legal immigrant and convicted of convicted of carrying a concealed dirk or dagger, you will face immigration consequences because carrying a concealed dirk or dagger is a crime of moral turpitude and makes it a deportable offenses under certain conditions.
+Finally, suppose you are not a legal immigrant and have been convicted of carrying a concealed dirk or dagger.
+In that case, you will face immigration consequences because carrying a concealed dirk or dagger is a crime of moral turpitude and makes it a deportable offense under certain conditions.

 Legal Defenses for Carrying a Concealed Dirk or Dagger

-There are a range of legal defenses available our Los Angeles criminal lawyers could use to defend you against charges of carrying a concealed dirk or dagger in violation of California Penal Code Section 21310.
+There is a range of legal defenses available that our Los Angeles criminal lawyers could use to defend you against charges of carrying a concealed dirk or dagger in violation of California Penal Code Section 21310.
 The most common defenses include the following:

 You didn't know you were carrying a dirk or dagger: In some cases, our lawyers might be able to argue you were not aware you were actually carrying the prohibited weapon.
-For example, perhaps it was inside a coat pocket, back pack, or gym bag belonging to another person who placed it there.
+For example, it may have been inside a coat pocket, backpack, or gym bag belonging to another person who placed it there.

-Dirk or dagger wasn't concealed: As stated above, the dirk or dagger must have been concealed in order to be charged under PC 21310.
-Perhaps our lawyers could argue the weapon was not substantially concealed and you didn't violate the law.
+The dirk or dagger wasn't concealed: As stated above, the dirk or dagger must have been concealed in order to be charged under PC 21310.
+Perhaps our lawyers could argue that the weapon was not substantially concealed, and therefore, you didn't violate the law.
 It's not unlawful to carry a dirk or dagger openly in a sheath from your waist.
 A violation occurs when they are concealed.

-Illegal search and seizure: In some cases, our attorneys might be able to make the argument the dirk or dagger that was found concealed was the result of an unlawful search or seizure.
+Illegal search and seizure: In some cases, our attorneys may be able to argue that the dirk or dagger found concealed was the result of an unlawful search or seizure.
 For example, perhaps police lacked probable cause to detain or arrest you before they found the weapon.

-If our lawyers can prove there was no probable cause to stop or detain and search you, this would make the search illegal and anything discovered subjected to a motion to suppress evidence.
+If our lawyers can prove that there was no probable cause to stop or detain you and search, this would render the search illegal, and any evidence discovered would be subject to a motion to suppress.

 Contact our law firm for more information.
 If convicted of carrying a concealed dirk or dagger as a felony crime, you may be eligible to seek a reduction of your felony case to a misdemeanor under California Penal Code Section 17(b), because it's a “wobbler” offense.